 These pickled shallots are appealing not just because they’re quick and easy but because they’re pretty and pink and lend a burst of welcome acidity to just about anything.

 These pickled shallots are pretty instant in terms of gratification, seeing as they take just 6 hours of pickling time in your fridge, as opposed to several weeks on your pantry shelf, and your reward is unexpected bursts of acidity in all the right places—cheese plates, salads, tacos, sandwiches, tacos, burgers, omelets (we could go on but we’d much rather you let us know in a comment below how you fancy these pink lovelies).
-This recipe has been updated.
 Originally published April 22, 2014.–Renee Schettler Rossi

 How To Pickle Anything